-The videos will be open-captioned and be in accessible formats to be inclusive of voters who are hard of hearing or deaf and voters who are blind or visually impaired.
-Additionally, videos will be audio-recorded in Spanish, Vietnamese, Chinese, Korean, Tagalog, and Farsi (Persian).
+The videos will include subtitles and be in accessible formats to be inclusive of voters who are hard of hearing or deaf and voters who are blind or visually impaired.
+Additionally, videos will be audio-recorded in Spanish, Vietnamese, Chinese, and Korean.
 Content will be provided to general media partners and language media partners.
-Please see page 57 in Appendices for a list of general media partners and page 59 for language media partners.
+Please see page 55 in Appendices for a list of general media partners and page 57 for language media partners.